dimforge/rapier/bindings/typescript/README.md

 ## Building packages manually

-From the root of the repository, run:
+From the `bindings/typescript` directory of the repository, run:

 ```shell
 ./builds/prepare_builds/prepare_all_projects.sh